A moving horizon state and parameter estimation scheme with guaranteed robust convergence: Introduction

-\textit{Contribution} \ We propose an MHE scheme for joint state and parameter estimation for general nonlinear discrete-time systems subject to process disturbances and measurement noise.
-To the best of the authors' knowledge, for this setting there is no (adaptive) observer design available yet that provides robust guarantees.
-Our arguments are based on recent MHE results \citep{Allan2021a,Knuefer2021,Schiller2022}, where only state (but no parameter) estimation is considered.
+\textit{Contribution} \ \ We propose an MHE scheme for joint state and parameter estimation of general nonlinear discrete-time systems subject to process disturbances and measurement noise.
+Our arguments are based on recent MHE results \citep{Schiller2022,Allan2021a}, where only state (but no parameter) estimation is considered.
 In particular, we extend the concept of $\delta$-IOSS by defining a joint \mbox{$\delta$-IOSS} Lyapunov function for the system states and the (constant) parameters, which we then use as $N$-step Lyapunov function for MHE to establish robust convergence of the state and parameter estimates to their true values.
 As second contribution, we derive sufficient conditions for constructing such a joint $\delta$-IOSS Lyapunov function for a certain class of nonlinear systems that are affine in the unknown parameter, which involves arguments from the adaptive observer literature, in particular, a PE condition similar to those from \cite{Guyader2003, Efimov2016, Ibrir2018}.

-\textit{Notation} \ The set of integers is denoted by $\mathbb{I}$, the set of all integers greater than or equal to $a$ for any $a \in \mathbb{I}$ by $\mathbb{I}_{\geq a}$, and the set of integers in the interval $[a,b]$ for any $a,b\in \mathbb{I}$ with $a\le b$ by $\mathbb{I}_{[a,b]}$.
+\textit{Notation} \ \ The set of integers is denoted by $\mathbb{I}$, the set of all integers greater than or equal to $a$ for any $a \in \mathbb{I}$ by $\mathbb{I}_{\geq a}$, and the set of integers in the interval $[a,b]$ for any $a,b\in \mathbb{I}$ with $a\le b$ by $\mathbb{I}_{[a,b]}$.
 The $n \times n$ identity matrix is denoted by $I_n$ and the $n \times m$ matrix containing only zeros is denoted by $0_{n\times m}$, where we omit the indices if the dimension is unambiguous from the context.
 The weighted Euclidean norm of a vector $x \in \mathbb{R}^n$ with respect to a positive definite matrix $Q=Q^\top$ is defined as $\|x\|_Q=\sqrt{x^\top Q x}$ with $\|x\|=\|x\|_{I_n}$; the minimal and maximal eigenvalues of $Q$ are denoted by $\lambda_{\min}(Q)$ and $\lambda_{\max}(Q)$, respectively.
 Given two matrices $A=A^\top$ and $B=B^\top$, we write $A \succeq B$ ($A\succ B$) if $A-B$ is positive semi-definite (positive definite).
 For $A,B$ positive definite, the maximum generalized eigenvalue (i.e., the largest scalar $\lambda$ satisfying $\det (A-\lambda B) = 0$) is denoted by $\lambda_{\max}(A,B)$.